 In TMM you have to spend a lot of time communicating with the provider in order to manage the development process.
 Not every customer can keep in touch with the team, especially if they are from different time zones.

 A Time & Material Pricing Model is a solution for long-term projects with no set requests and visions.
 This model is oriented on achieving a high quality product.
-With its flexibility, close communication and readiness to keep pace with the latest changes the achievement of this goal is effortless.
-However, consider to all the advantages and disadvantages of TMM before making the final decision.
+With its flexibility, close communication and readiness to keep pace with the latest changes, the achievement of this goal is effortless.
+However, consider the all the advantages and disadvantages of TMM before making the final decision.